YahyaGamal/Housing_ABM_GPT_pygame/README.md

 # Housing ABM GPT pygame

-This repository includes a housing ABM developed by Chat-GPT 4o using pygame.
-The model was developed based on the model description in: Gamal, Yahya, Elsenbroich, Corinna, Gilbert, Nigel, Heppenstall, Alison and Zia, Kashif (2024) 'A Behavioural Agent-Based Model for Housing Markets: Impact of Financial Shocks in the UK' Journal of Artificial Societies and Social Simulation 27 (4) 5 <http://jasss.soc.surrey.ac.uk/27/4/5.html>. doi: 10.18564/jasss.5518
+This repository includes a hosuing ABMs developed by Chat-GPT 4o and GPT 4.1-mini using pygame (`ABM/`).
+The models were developed based on the model description in: Gamal, Yahya, Elsenbroich, Corinna, Gilbert, Nigel, Heppenstall, Alison and Zia, Kashif (2024) 'A Behavioural Agent-Based Model for Housing Markets: Impact of Financial Shocks in the UK' Journal of Artificial Societies and Social Simulation 27 (4) 5 <http://jasss.soc.surrey.ac.uk/27/4/5.html>. doi: 10.18564/jasss.5518